Abastro/Funcy/STRUCTURES.md

 2. All of ***Internal funcy*** are internally declared.

 3. ***Funcy Conditional*** is used to declare the funcy in a limited way.
 It takes `name -= (set)` to declare the funcy with the name which is within the set represented by the set funcy.
 The declared funcy in this way is quite restricted on usage.

+    * Can be replaced with the `name` itself when the set is the total set.

 4. ***Native funcy*** forms an *declaration* requiring `native (conditional(name))` where conditional represents *funcy conditional*, to declare funcy with the name `name` which is guaranteed to be in the set represented by the set funcy.
 This allows to lack implementation, so that it could get the implementation from basis / other language.